XenonCommunity/JavaSimpleFlooder/README.md

 ## Disclaimer ⚠️

 This project is intended for educational and responsible use only.
-Ensure that you comply with the terms of service of Minecraft servers and respect the privacy and rules of other communities.
+Ensure that you comply with the terms of service of servers and respect the privacy and rules of other communities.